-^{} National Imaging Associates, Inc. (NIA) is a subsidiary of Magellan Healthcare, Inc.
+\ National Imaging Associates, Inc. (NIA) is a subsidiary of Magellan Healthcare, Inc.

-- o Prior history of stroke or intracranial bleed - o Known coagulopathy or on anticoagulation - New onset of headache with any of the following (ACR, 2019c; Micieli, 2020; Mitsikostas, 2016): - Acute, new, or fluctuating neurologic deficits, such as sensory deficits, limb weakness, speech difficulties, visual loss, lack of coordination, or mental status changes or with signs of increased intracranial pressure (papilledema). ‡ - Not explained by underlying ocular diagnosis, glaucoma, or macular degeneration Not explained by underlying ocular diagnosis, glaucoma, or macular degeneration Note: Neuroimaging warranted for atypical/complex migraine aura, but not for a typical migraine aura (see background) - History of cancer, or significantly immunocompromised ‡ - Fever - Subacute head trauma - Age ≥ 50 ± - New severe unilateral headache with radiation to or from the neck, a.-Associated with suspicion of carotid or vertebral artery dissection, ± - Related to activity or event (sexual activity, exertion, position) (new or progressively worsening) - Persistent or worsening during a course of physician physician directed treatment (ACR, 2019c; Kuruvilla, 2015; Martin, 2011) - Not explained by underlying ocular diagnosis, glaucoma, or macular degeneration
+- Cluster headaches or other trigeminal-autonomic cephalgias, i.e., paroxysmal hemicrania, hemicrania continua, short-lasting unilateral neuralgiform headache attacks (SUNCT/SUNA) imaging is indicated once to eliminate secondary causes (IHS, 2018) ‡‡‡ - New aAcute headache, sudden onset: - With a personal or family history (brother, sister, parent, or child) of brain aneurysm or AVM (arteriovenous malformation) - o < 48 hours of "worst headache in my life" or "thunderclap" headache - Note: The duration of a thunderclap type headache lasts more than 5 minutes.
+Sudden onset new headache reaching maximum intensity within 2-3 minutes. - o Prior history of stroke or intracranial bleed - o Known coagulopathy or on anticoagulation - New onset of headache with any of the following-(ACR, 2019c; Micieli, 2020; Mitsikostas, 2016): - Acute, new, or fluctuating neurologic deficits, such as sensory deficits, limb weakness, abnormal reflexes, speech difficulties, visual loss\, lack of coordination, or mental status changes or with signs of increased intracranial pressure (papilledema).
+See background

+\ Not explained by underlying ocular diagnosis, glaucoma, or macular degeneration

+- History of cancer or significantly immunocompromised ±‡ - o Fever - Subacute head trauma - Age ≥ 50 ±±± - New severe unilateral headache with radiation to or from the neck, associated with suspicion of carotid or vertebral artery dissection \\ - Related to activity or event (sexual activity, exertion, position) and -(new or progressively worsening) ‡‡ - Persistent or worsening during a course of physician-directed treatment (ACR, 2019c; Kuruvilla, 2015; Martin, 2011) ‡‡

-Note: Neuroimaging warranted for atypical/complex migraine aura, but not for a typical migraine aura (see background) - Special considerations in the pediatric population with persistent headache (Trofimova, 2018): - Occipital location ‡ - Age < 6 years- ‡ - Symptoms indicative of increased intracranial pressure, such as recurring headaches after waking with or without associated nausea/vomiting ‡ - Documented absence of family history of headache ‡ - Severe headache in a child with an underlying disease that predisposes to intracranial pathology (e.g., immune deficiency, sickle cell disease, neurofibromatosis, history of neoplasm, coagulopathy, hypertension, congenital heart disease)
+Note: Neuroimaging warranted for atypical/complex migraine aura, but not for a typical migraine aura (see background)

+- Special considerations in the pediatric population with persistent headache (Trofimova, 2018): - Occipital location ‡ - Age < 6 years ‡ - Symptoms indicative of increased intracranial pressure, such as recurring headaches after waking with or without associated nausea/vomiting +++ - Documented absence of family history of headache ‡‡‡ - Severe headache in a child with an underlying disease that predisposes to intracranial pathology (e.g., immune deficiency, sickle cell disease, neurofibromatosis, history of neoplasm, coagulopathy, hypertension, congenital heart disease)

-For evaluation of neurologic symptoms or deficits
+For evaluation of neurologic symptoms or deficits (ACR, 2012a)

-(ACR, 20192012a)

-- Acute, new, or fluctuating neurologic symptoms or deficits, such as7 sensory deficits, limb weakness, speech difficulties, visual loss, lack of coordination, or mental status changes- - Not explained by underlying ocular diagnosis, glaucoma, or macular degeneration
+Acute, new, or fluctuating neurologic symptoms or deficits, such as sensory deficits, limb weakness, abnormal reflexes, speech difficulties, visual loss\, lack of coordination, or mental status changes (see background)

+\ Not explained by underlying ocular diagnosis, glaucoma, or macular degeneration

-For evaluation of known or suspected stroke or vascular disease
+For evaluation of known or suspected stroke or vascular disease13-15